pixelflinger/whykk/README.md

 ### The Solution: An XBIOS Intercept

-Since the problem is confined to the XBIOS interaction with the IKBD, we can fix it by "lying" to the IKBD.
+Since the problem is confined to the XBIOS interaction with the IKBD, we can fix it by "lying" to the XBIOS and consequently the IKBD.

 1.  **When setting the time:** The patch intercepts the year value.
 If the year is 2000 or later, it subtracts an offset (e.g., 32 years) before